-- UNIX permission bits

-- Access control list entries
+- UNIX permission bits - Access control list entries

-- In Labeled Security Mode: security labels (zFS file system)

 All of those access-control-related attributes of file system objects are stored with the object.
-Access control lists and (in Labeled Security Mode) security labels are stored and managed as extended attributes of the file system object and are not stored in the RACF database {AC.2::AC.2.65}.
+Access control lists are stored and managed as extended attributes of the file system object and are not stored in the RACF database {AC.2::AC.2.65-V2R4}.
 RACF is still involved when an access decision is made to a UNIX file system object {AC.2::AC.2.66}.
-The UNIX System Services subsystem of the TOE extracts the permission bits, access control list entries and (in Labeled Security Mode) the security label from the file system object as well as the effective user ID and (in Labeled Security Mode) the security label of the user that performed the request and passes this information to RACF.
-RACF then evaluates this information, extracts other information relevant for the access decision from the RACF database, performs the auditing in accordance with the audit policy defined by the system administrator and returns the access decision to the calling UNIX System Services subsystem {AC.2::AC.2.67}.
+The UNIX System Services subsystem of the TOE extracts the permission bits, access control list entries from the file system object as well as the effective user ID the user that performed the request and passes this information to RACF using the ck_access RACF callable service.
+RACF then evaluates this information, extracts other information relevant for the access decision from the RACF database, performs the auditing in accordance with the audit policy defined by the system administrator and returns the access decision to the calling UNIX System Services subsystem of the TOE {AC.2::AC.2.67-V2R4}.

-Besides the access control lists and (in Labeled Security Mode) the security label, additional privileges and restrictions may be defined to allow a finer granularity.
+Besides the access control lists, additional privileges and restrictions may be defined to allow a finer granularity.
 Those privileges and restrictions are defined as profiles in the UNIXPRIV class and users can be granted those privileges or restrictions by giving them authority to those profiles.
 The ones that are considered in this Security Target are: